experimentAccount2/slpkg/README.rst

     Installing summary
     ===============================================================================
     Total 15 packages.
-    10 packages will be installed, 5 allready installed and 0 package will be upgraded.
+    10 packages will be installed, 5 already installed and 0 package will be upgraded.

     Would you like to continue [y/N]?